mcarr-and/go-gin-marshalling/README.md

 ## About
 Use the [Go Gin framework](https://github.com/gin-gonic/gin#gin-web-framework) & [OpenTelemetry](https://opentelemetry.io/docs/) for Observability

 The project is a backend service that represents a music store with an in-memory database.

-WIP - adding Istio to cluster and wiring in the Album-Store and Proxy-Service.

 ### OpenTelemetry Collector